-Pursuant to § 905.14, the citrus districts and membership allotted each district shall be as follows: Citrus District One shall include that portion of the State of Florida, which is bounded by the Suwannee River, the Georgia border, the Atlantic Ocean, and the Gulf of Mexico.
-This district shall have 10 members and 10 alternates.

-- 11. Amend § 905.120 by:

-- a.
-Revising paragraphs (d) and (e).

-- b.
-Removing paragraphs (f) and (g).
-The revisions read as follows:
+Pursuant to § 905.14, the citrus districts and membership allotted each district shall be as follows:

+- (a) Citrus District One shall include that portion of the State of Florida, which is bounded by the Suwannee River, the Georgia border, the Atlantic Ocean, and the Gulf of Mexico.
+This district shall have 10 members and 10 alternates. - (b) Reserved. - 11.
+Amend § 905.120 by revising paragraphs (d) and (e) and removing paragraphs (f) and (g) to read as follows.